voyager-data/voterfile/README.md

 # voterfile

-A collection of utlities for analyzing voter data
+A collection of utilities to analyze voter file data.